jordankamto/node-blog-frontend/README.md

 - Display a list of articles fetched from the backend API.
 - View detailed information about individual articles.
-- Create, update, and delete articles (if implemented).
+- Create, update, and delete articles.
 - Responsive design for a seamless experience across devices.

 ## Tech Stack

 - **Frontend**: React, Vite, TailwindCSS (or any other CSS framework you're using).
 - **Backend**: [node-blog-api](https://github.com/jordankamto/node-blog-api) (Node.js + Express).
-- **State Management**: (e.g., Context API, Redux, or any other library if applicable).
+- **State Management**: (e.g., Context API, Redux, or any other libraries).
 - **HTTP Client**: Axios or Fetch API for API communication.

 ## Setup Instructions